earthdaily/analytic-processor-template/README.md

     cookiecutter analytic-processor-template
    ```

-2. You will be prompted for the following informations to initialize the project:
+2. You will be prompted for the following information to initialize the project:

  - `project_name` : Readable name of the project or technology, e.g. Machine Learning based Time Series Classification
  - `project_repo` : the name of the created repository of the project, default to e.g. machine-learning-based-time-series-classification